tomorrowbyte/getx-sqlite/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Installation
+Clone the repo go to directory and run :
+'''
+flutter pub get
+'''
+and then run
+'''
+flutter run
+'''